Baked ham and cheese sliders with barbecue sauce are topped with provolone cheese and tangy BBQ sauce for a quick and easy meal or game day snack

 Any stretchy cheese works fine in these sliders.
 Ham or Swiss would be great!

-How to Make Baked Ham and Cheese Sliders with Barbecue Sauce
+Recipe for Baked Ham and Cheese Sliders with Barbecue Sauce

 Baked Ham and Cheese Sliders with Barbecue Sauce